-V{OUTSC} output voltage during short
+VOUTSC output voltage during short

-$\begin{array}{ll} \text{Vd} & \text{diode voltage drop} \\ \text{R}{\text{DS(on)}} & \text{switch on resistance} \\ \text{t}{\text{ON}} & \text{controllable on time} \\ \end{array}$ f{DIV} frequency divide equals (1, 2, 4, or 8)
+$\begin{array}{ll} \text{Vd} & \text{diode voltage drop} \\ \text{R}{\text{DS(on)}} & \text{switch on resistance} \\ \text{t}{\text{ON}} & \text{controllable on time} \end{array}$

+$f{\text{DIV}}$ frequency divide equals (1, 2, 4, or 8)

-Figure 41.
-Maximum Switching Frequency Versus Input Voltage
+Figure 40.
+Maximum Switching Frequency vs. Input Voltage

-How to Interface to RT/CLK Pin
+7.3.15 How to Interface to RT/CLK Pin

-The RT/CLK pin is used to synchronize the regulator to an external system clock.
-To implement the synchronization feature connect a square wave to the RT/CLK pin through the circuit network shown in Figure 42.
-The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on time greater than 40 ns and an off time greater than 40 ns.
+The RT/CLK pin can be used to synchronize the regulator to an external system clock.
+To implement the synchronization feature connect a square wave to the RT/CLK pin through the circuit network shown in Figure 41.
+The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on-time greater than 40 nS and an off-time greater than 40 ns.
 The synchronization frequency range is 300 kHz to 2200 kHz.
-The rising edge of the PH is synchronized to the falling edge of RT/CLK pin signal.
-The external synchronization circuit should be designed in such a way that the device has the default frequency set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
-TI recommends to use a frequency set resistor connected as shown in Figure 42 through a 50-Ω resistor to ground.
+The rising edge of the PH will be synchronized to the falling edge of RT/CLK pin signal.
+The external synchronization circuit should be designed in such a way that the device will have the default frequency set resistor connected from the RT/CLK pin-to-ground should the synchronization signal turn-off.
+It is recommended to use a frequency set resistor connected as shown in Figure 41 through a 50-Ω resistor-toground.
 The resistor should set the switching frequency close to the external CLK frequency.
-TI recommends to ac couple the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin and a $4k\Omega$ series resistor.
+TI recommends AC-coupling the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin and a 4-kΩ series resistor.
 The series resistor reduces PH jitter in heavy load applications when synchronizing to an external clock and in applications which transition from synchronizing to RT mode.
-The first time the CLK is pulled above the CLK threshold the device switches from the RT resistor frequency to PLL mode.
+The first time the CLK is pulled above the CLK threshold, the device switches from the RT resistor frequency to PLL mode.
 The internal 0.5-V voltage source is removed and the CLK pin becomes high impedance as the PLL starts to lock onto the external signal.
-Because there is a PLL on the regulator the switching frequency can be higher or lower than the frequency set with the external resistor.
-The device transitions from the resistor mode to the PLL mode and then increases or decreases the switching frequency until the PLL locks onto the CLK frequency within 100 ms.
+Since there is a PLL on the regulator the switching frequency can be higher or lower than the frequency set with the external resistor.
+The device transitions from the resistor mode to the PLL mode and then will increase or decrease the switching frequency until the PLL locks onto the CLK frequency within 100 microseconds.

-When the device transitions from the PLL to resistor mode the switching frequency slows down from the CLK frequency to 150 kHz, then reapply the 0.5-V voltage and the resistor then sets the switching frequency.
-The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 V on VSENSE pin.
+When the device transitions from the PLL to resistor mode, the switching frequency will slow down from the CLK frequency to 150 kHz, then reapply the 0.5-V voltage and the resistor will then set the switching frequency.
+The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 volts on VSENSE pin.
 The device implements a digital frequency shift to enable synchronizing to an external clock during normal startup and fault conditions.
-Figure 43, Figure 44 and Figure 45 show the device synchronized to an external system clock in continuous conduction mode (CCM) discontinuous conduction (DCM) and pulse skip mode (psm).
+Figure 42, Figure 43 and Figure 44 show the device synchronized to an external system clock in continuous conduction mode (CCM) discontinuous conduction (DCM) and pulse skip mode (PSM).

-Figure 42.
+Figure 41.
 Synchronizing to a System Clock